Twerking, Costume Changes & So Much More! Jennifer Lopez Gives It Her All for 2019 Grammys Motown Tribute

 Word of J.Lo's participation in the tribute broke earlier in the week, sparking quite the outraged reaction on social media.
 Nonetheless, the "El Anillo" singer proudly took part in honoring the legendary record label.

+"I want everyone to stand up for Motown right now—the sound of young America.
+We have all been so inspired by the writers, the producers, and the artists, who unified the world with their music," Jennifer made sure to gush on stage.
+"I am so grateful to be here tonight, humbled and honored."

+The 49-year-old chart topper went on to thank many of Motown's musical legends.

 Motown's 6 decades of success will further be celebrated in a post-Grammys television special, titled Motown 60: A GRAMMY Celebration.
-It's said the event, hosted by Cedric the Entertainer and Grammy-winner Smokey Robinson, will take place at Los Angeles' Microsoft Theater on Feb.
+It's said the event, hosted by Cedric the Entertainer and Robinson, will take place at Los Angeles' Microsoft Theater on Feb.
 12—but will air Sunday, Apr.
 21 at 8:00 p.m. on CBS.

 Per a recent announcement, Robinson will be joined by fellow Motown legends Ross and Wonder.
 Other notable names—including Boyz II Men, Chloe X Halle, Ciara, Lamont Dozier, Fantasia, Brian & Eddie Holland, Thelma Houston, Tori Kelly, John Legend, Little Big Town, Ne-Yo, Pentatonix, Martha Reeves, Valerie Simpson, Mickey Stevenson and Meghan Trainor—are slated to participate in this tribute.